-The identification of Special Educational Needs and Disabilities (SEND) is built into the overall approach to monitoring the progress and development of all pupils.
+At Burradon Community Primary School the identification of SEND is built into the overall approach to monitoring the progress and development of all pupils.
 The purpose of identification is to work out what action the school needs to take.

 All teachers are responsible for identifying pupils with SEND and, in collaboration with the SENDCo, will ensure that those pupils requiring different or additional support are identified at an early stage.